Apostille USA

 Avoiding Delays or Rejection

 Make sure your birth certificate is a certified copy, not an informational one, when preparing for Apostille processing to avoid delays or rejection.
 To meet Apostille requirements, make certain that the document has been issued within the last five years.
 Additionally, include the correct payment amount and accurate payee information to prevent any delays in the Apostille processing.
+If someone is submitting the request on your behalf, they may need to provide legal authorization, such as a power of attorney, to act on your behalf.
 It is essential to provide a self-addressed stamped envelope for the safe return of the Apostilled birth certificate.
-Double-check that the Apostille is securely attached to the original or certified copy of the birth certificate to avoid any chances of rejection during the authentication process.
+Double-check that the Apostille is to the original or certified copy of the birth certificate to avoid any chances of rejection during the authentication process.
 By adhering to these guidelines and ensuring all necessary components are in place, you can streamline the Apostille process for your California birth certificate efficiently.
 Following these steps will help you navigate the process smoothly and ensure that your documents are processed promptly and accurately.

 Final Apostille Issuance